 - Contemplate on your goal and know why you want to achieve that goal.

 Before you even consider enrolling in pilot training, make sure you know why you want to be a pilot.
 You need to be 100% sure you’re choosing this career for the right reasons.
+For the younger ones, this step may begin before you step into your senior high school (SHS).
 Find out if you’re truly passionate about aviation, and you’re not just considering it because the pay is good or because it’s a job that will make your parents proud.

 - Pick the right school